The Lake Jackson Ecopassage

 2. Temporary Solution: Fences to direct turtles through a culvert under the road

-3. The Goal: A permanent ecopassage
+3. The Solution: A permanent ecopassage

 Remains of 90 dead turtles collected in a single afternon.
 Click to see a much larger version Turtles being directed by temporary fence.
 Click to see a much larger version Proposed solution - guidewall and culvert system.
 Click to see a larger version